ashayganesh/ashayganesh/README.md

 ## 🧠 About Me

-I'm a **Senior AI/ML Engineer** working at the intersection of **computer vision, generative AI, and on-device intelligence** — turning research-grade ideas into models that ship to millions of devices.
+I'm a **Senior AI/ML Engineer** working at the intersection of **deep learning, generative AI, on-device AI, and computer vision** — turning research-grade ideas into models that ship to millions of devices.

 🔭 **Currently** — Senior AI/ML Engineer at **PESU Venture Labs**, leading development of **Instant AI** — a forecasting and analytics platform integrating LLMs, BIRCH, ARIMA, Holt's Linear Model, and STL — and exploring GAN + Stable Diffusion pipelines for high-quality image transformation.